When the Moon Gleams

 "I think," Percy started, "you should do another lap."

 "What?"
-I shouted.
-I was in disbelief.
+I shouted in disbelief.
 "But I already did like a bazillion laps-!"

 "Just one more won't hurt you," he dismissed.